ethanamaher/AttendanceAppProject/db/readme.md

     }
 }
 ```
-  - Now, open a PowerShell terminal, (`view > terminal` at the top), cd to API project, and run `dotnet ef database update`.
+  - Now, open a PowerShell terminal, (`view > terminal` at the top), cd to API project, and first run `dotnet tool install --global dotnet-ef` to ensure the dotnet CLI tools are installed.
+Then run `dotnet ef database update`.
 This will create a new MySQL database from the EFcore models.
 Go ahead and open MySQL Workbench, refresh all schemas, and verify a new schema exists with the name you defined in the connection string.
     - If the command didn't work, scroll up and install the 2 packages from above.
     - If for some reason you don't see it, or you get an error, make sure the password you put is the same one you set when first installing MySQL, make sure the server and port you are using is correct (you can verify this on the homepage of MySQL Workbench or in server>server status in workbench), and make sure there are no typos or formatting issues with the JSON.
 - Now that you have your schema, insert some sample tuples into the students relation.